-The chest or scientifically termed as thorax, is located between the neck and abdomen containing the thorax cavity and thorax wall.
-However, in this section, our primary focus is on the chest’s anatomy or the main muscles of the chest.
+The chest, or scientifically termed thorax, is located between the neck and abdomen, containing the thorax cavity and thorax wall.
+However, our primary focus is on the chest’s anatomy or the chest’s main muscles in this section.
 Four main muscles in the pectoral region exert a force on the upper limb.
 These include pectoralis major, pectoralis minor, serratus anterior, and subclavius.

 Let’s have a detailed look at each of their types and functions.

 It is the largest muscle in the upper chest and is present beneath the breast.
 It’s a large, thick fan-shaped muscle contributing to the bulk of the chest.
 Two significant pectoralis major muscles are known as “pecs” and contribute most to the chest.
 It originated from several places, including the clavicular head, sternal end, anterior sternum, and inserts in the humerus’s upper portion.

 During weightlifting or other bodybuilding exercises, the chances to injure the pectoralis major are high and put stress on the shoulders and chest.

 Functions: Pectoralis major is used to controlling the movement of the arm.
 The pulling of the pectoralis major results in the arm’s lateral, vertical, and rotational movement.
 Moreover, it also pulls the trunk forward and upward to help with activities like climbing.
 Besides, it also facilitates the breathing process by pulling the rib cage.

 Present beneath its counterpart muscle pectoralis major, pectoralis minor is much thinner and triangular.
 Along with the pectoralis major, it forms a part of the anterior wall of the axilla region.
 It originates from the 5th rib and reaches up to the shoulder blade, although it is small but mighty and robust while also playing an essential role in the shoulder’s movement.